wotography/DVR-timeline-version-manager/User-documentation.md

 - The timeline may be locked or in use
 - Try closing any timelines that are currently open in the timeline viewer
 - Check if you have sufficient permissions for the project
+- Check if the same name already exists

 ## Technical Details